rvesse/stardog-docs/src/docs/owl2.html.md

 expressive than any other as they provide incomparable sets of constructs.

-Stardog supports the three profiles of OWL 2 by making use of Blackout and Pellet.
+Stardog supports the three profiles of OWL 2.
 Notably, since TBox BGPs are handled completely by Pellet, Stardog supports reasoning for the whole of OWL 2 for queries containing TBox BGPs only.